pjbriggs/galaxy-admin-utils/README.markdown

    created and the SQL dump and rsync commands are constructed but not executed.

+ * _snapshot_galaxy.sh_: make a complete copy of a local Galaxy install.

+   Usage: `snapshot_galaxy.sh GALAXY_DIR SNAPSHOT_DIR [ NAME ]`

+   Essentially does `cp -a` of the entire contents of a Galaxy install directory to a timestamped subdirectory under `SNAPSHOT_DIR`.
+   Versions can be restored using `cp -a` from the snapshot directory.

+   This script is only suitable for small local installs which use the SQLite database backend (i.e. those produced by the `install_galaxy.sh` script); for production-type instances use `backup_galaxy.sh`.

 Quick deployment of local Galaxy instances
 ------------------------------------------